snap-adu-logo-color

 Boundary Survey

 A Boundary Survey formally locates the property lines of the parcel in question.
-When building a permanent structure on a property, such as an accessory dwelling unit, it’s essential to ensure that the structure is placed accurately and in compliance with the setbacks.
-To achieve this, a Boundary Survey is required to determine the location of the property lines, from which the distance of the new structure can be measured.
+It’s essential to ensure that the ADU is placed accurately and in compliance with the setbacks.

 Building Verification Survey